What is Scalability?

 Given the nature of this solution and because there is no single point of failure, distributed cloud environments or resource pools are resilient to the malfunction of a single instance.

 Not only that, the risk of data loss is minimized, as it’s distributed across all nodes within the environment.
 That minimization is one of the reasons why private clouds are so beneficial to larger businesses and enterprises.

 2. Easy to Scale

 Since you are adding more power to an existing pool by setting up more machines, downtime is almost non-existent when horizontally scaling.
-There is virtually no limit in the number of instances that can be added.
+There is virtually no limit to the number of instances you can add.

 Therefore, this option offers unlimited theoretical growth, depending on your infrastructure hardware.

 The opposite is also true.
 If your demand decreases, you can just remove a few machines and are not stuck paying for peak traffic hardware.
 This is crucial for organizations looking to decrease operational expenditures (OpEx) through horizontal vs vertical scaling with leased or rented server infrastructure.

 3. Additional Endpoints